nimbleltd/docs/src/basics.md

 ## Project layout

-At the root of your project folder is a public folder.
+At the root of your app is a public folder.
 This contains all the publicly accessible files that make up your webapp.
 At a minimum your backlift app should have a main javascript file, one ore more handlebars or underscore templates and a CSS file.
 Typically these files will be placed in the following folders:

 * **/public/app/scripts/ **: At a minimum this folder should contain a main.js file that defines a Backbone router.
 This file can also contain .js files for your data Models and Collections, and Views that display the data.